-Quality of constrained and unconstrained neighborhoods.
-Our first analysis compares the quality of the constrained and unconstrained 5-nn of each document.
-Specifically, for each document d we computed the difference between the entropy of unconstrained 5-nn and constrained 5-nn, which we refer to as the 5-nn entropy difference (EntrA - EntrC).
-Figure 2(a) shows how these differences (EntrA - EntrC) are distributed for the Wap dataset, whereas figure 2(b) shows the same distribution over all the datasets.
-The X-axis represents the differences of the 5-nn entropy values (EntrA - EntrC), whereas the Y-axis represents the percentage of the documents that have the corresponding 5-nn entropy difference values.
-Since lower entropy values are better, differences that are positive (i.e., bars on the right of the origin) correspond to instances in which the constrained 5-nn neighborhoods are purer.
-Note that the constraint clusters in this study were produced using the $\mathcal{I}2$ criterion function.
+(i.e., constraints are enforced by constrained agglomerative methods).
+For each document we computed EntrA - EntrC, where EntrA is the entropy value of the 5-nn obtained without any constraint and EntrC is the entropy value of the 5-nn obtained after enforcing partitional constraints generated using the partitional method with \mathcal{I}2 .
+Figure 2(a) shows how these differences (EntrA - EntrC) are distributed for the Wap dataset, whereas Figure 2(b) shows the same distribution over all the datasets.
+The X-axis in Figure 2 represents the differences of the 5-nn entropy values (EntrA - EntrC), whereas the Y-axis represents the percentage of the documents that have the corresponding 5-nn entropy difference values.
+Note that since lower entropy values are better, differences that are positive (i.e., bars on the right of the origin) correspond to the instances in which the constrained scheme resulted in purer 5-nn neighborhoods.

-From these charts we can see that in about 80% of the cases the entropy values with partitional cluster constraints are lower than those without any constraint, which means that the constraints improve the quality of each document's neighborhood.
-Since the merges at the early stage often involve the most similar documents, a scheme that starts from purer neighborhoods will benefit the overall algorithm and we believe that this is the reason as to why the constraint agglomerative algorithms outperform the traditional agglomerative algorithms.
+¿From these charts we can see that in about 80% of the cases the entropy values with partitional cluster constraints are lower than those without any constraint, which means that the constraints improve the quality of each document's neighborhood.
+Note that the quality of the nearest neighbors directly affects the overall performance of agglomerative methods, because their key operation is that of grouping together the most similar documents.
+As a result, a scheme that starts from purer neighborhoods will benefit the overall algorithm and we believe that this is the reason as to why the constraint agglomerative algorithms outperform the traditional agglomerative algorithms.